ComcastSamples/rabbitmq_requeue_utility/README.md

 	        -dstVhost cluster2-broker
 ```

-* Move messages to queues with *arguements* and using TLS:
+* Move messages to queues with *arguments* and using TLS:
 ```
 # ./amq_requeue -srcHost cluster1.example.com \
                 -srcPort 5671 \